YanShynkevich/public/help/visualize/viewers/tree-viewer.md

 # Tree viewer

-A tree viewer visualizes the hierarchical structure of a dataset's categorical data.
-Nodes on the first level depict the categories of a corresponding column and show the number of rows with these categories.
-Each node can branch, forming the next level corresponding to another categorical column.
-A branch between nodes appears if the categories of parent and child nodes are on the same row.
-The child node shows the list of all its parents and the number of rows containing all corresponding categories.

-The platform automatically detects the categorical columns with the least number of categories and builds a tree viewer.
-By default, the tree viewer has three levels: the root node on level 0 to the leaf nodes on level 2.
-You can adjust the number of initially expanded levels and change the tree viewer's hierarchy by editing the **Initial Tree Depth** and **Hierarchy** properties.
+A tree viewer visualizes the hierarchical structure of categorical data, where levels correspond to the columns and nodes group rows with the same categories.
+Thus nodes of the first level use data from the entire dataset.
+And nodes of subsequent levels receive data from their parent nodes.

 > Note: Empty cells, if they are, form a separate category with no name.
 <!--Note: BiostructureViewer, PhyloTreeViewer for phylogenetic trees visualization-->

+The platform automatically detects categorical columns with the least number of categories to build a tree chart.
+By default, it has three levels.
+You can adjust the number of initially expanded levels and change the tree chart's hierarchy by editing the **Initial Tree Depth** and **Hierarchy** properties.
+Additionally, you can use size coding to highlight nodes with larger values of the selected aggregation function applied to the specified column (see the **Size Aggr Type** and **Size** properties).
+Similarly, you can color-code the nodes using  **Color Aggr Type** and **Color** properties.

+For the complete list of tree viewer properties, see [Properties](tree-viewer.md#properties)

+>Developers: To learn more about tree chart properties, see [ECharts](https://echarts.apache.org/en/option.html#series-tree) library documentation.

 To add a tree viewer, on the menu ribbon, click the **Add viewer** icon and select **Tree viewer** in the opened window.
 To see the properties, right-click the viewer and select **Properties…**.
 This action updates the **Context Pane** with available properties in **Data** and **Misc** info panels.

 GIF (changing the properties)

-Additionally, you can use size coding to highlight nodes with large values of the selected aggregation function applied to the specified column (see the **Size Aggr Type** and **Size** properties).
-Similarly, you can color-code the nodes using  **Color Aggr Type** and **Color** properties.

-For the complete list of tree viewer properties, see [Properties](tree-viewer.md#properties)

->Developers: To learn more about tree diagram properties, see [ECharts](https://echarts.apache.org/en/option.html#series-tree) library documentation.

-GIF

-You can work with a tree viewer like other Datagrok viewers.
-It interacts with the grid, filter, and other viewers in the usual manner when all objects share the same filtered state.
+Like other Datagrok viewers, a tree viewer is highly interactive, sharing the same filtered state with other objects on the view.
 For more information on manipulation across all viewers, see [Selection](../viewers.md#selection).
-You can change the viewer's docking layout (see [Docking](../viewers.md#docking)), customize it, and embed it into an external site as an iframe (see [Embedding](../viewers.md#Embedding)) just like other Datagrok viewers.
+As well, you can change the viewer's docking layout (see [Docking](../viewers.md#docking)), customize it, and embed it into an external site as an iframe (see [Embedding](../viewers.md#embedding)).
 Once you configure the relative position of the viewer and its properties, you can save these settings in view **Layout** to apply them later to a different dataset.
 To learn more about view layout, see [Layouts](../viewers.md#layouts).

 >Note: Since a tree viewer shows aggregated values, not single ones, it highlights the node as selected if you select all of its elements in another object.